-An independent work of research consists of collecting research results, analyses and scientific publishing.
+An independent research work consists of gathering research results, analyses and scientific publishing.
 This will be done in close cooperation with the supervisory group.
 It is important for the research work that the PhD candidate participates in active research environments with senior researchers and other PhD candidates and be involved with national and international parties.
 The main supervisor is the primary contact person for the candidate, and holds the main academic and administrative responsibility for the candidate.

 The supervisors will

 - Follow up on the PhD candidate's academic progress in relation to the project plan

 - Discuss and evaluate hypotheses and methods

 - Offer guidance in ethical questions connected to the research work and thesis, like scientific fairness, and Publishing and co-authorship.